Painting a floor is a great way to beautify and protect it. But can you paint a shower floor?

 - Wait until the previous coat dries before applying the next one.

-- Apply 2 coats of sealer once the paint dries.
+- Apply 2 coats of sealer once the finish dries.

 - Allow the sealer to dry before using the shower floor.

-Paint won’t waterproof a shower floor.
-That’s because most paints have low levels of moisture-resistant features and are not waterproof.
-So, if the paint is exposed to constant water, the paint will get washed off.
+Paint won’t waterproof a shower floor they have low levels of moisture-resistant features and are not waterproof.
+So, if the finish is exposed to constant water, it will get washed off.

-The only way to waterproof a shower floor is to use waterproof paint or sealer.
-A sealer will produce a clear coat and protect the paint and shower floor from moisture, water, and other damage.
+The only way to waterproof a shower floor is to use a waterproof sealer.
+A sealer will produce a clear coat and protect the finish and shower floor from moisture, water, and other damage.

 However, you must re-coat the sealer every two years to prevent it from washing off.
 That’s because the shower floor is exposed to constant water, and sealants, such as polyurethane, will start to dissolve after a while.